Marine communications and radio

-You can apply for this qualification by contacting a training provider through either of these websites:
+You can apply for this qualification by contacting a training provider through the following websites:

 You must have an apparatus licence to operate an HF radio.

-For information on how to get a licence go to the Australian Maritime College Office of Maritime Communications website.
+For information on how to get a licence, go to the Australian Maritime College website.